daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 - Create a calendar view that displays every show (time, date, network, episode overview)
 - Display a show's episodes in Bootstrap Tabs, grouped by seasons
 - Text message notifications
+- Customizable alert time (2 hours in advance, 1 day in advance, etc.)
 - Add an admin role; only admins can add new TV shows
 - Display Twitter feed for each TV show
 - Create an AngularJS service for fetching and displaying latest news and gossip about a TV show